-More specifically, network activities involve the following:
+More specifically, network activities involved the following:

 The 2008 and 2009 legal and social report were the first EU-wide studies of instances of human rights violation of lesbian, gay, bisexual and transgender persons.
-The studies provide the public with valuable information on the legal framework and the social situation in which discrimination, exclusion and human rights violations take place.
+The studies provided the public with valuable information on the legal framework and the social situation in which discrimination, exclusion and human rights violations take place.
 The studies also highlighted a number of good practices and presented the Agency's opinions on a number of key issues.

 The research part of this project has now been completed and the outputs are shown in the publications tab.